bblfsh/scala-client/CONTRIBUTING.md

 ## When inside the debugger

-This is somhow `lldb` specific, but the idea will be the same in GDB.
+These instructions are for `lldb`, but the steps should be similar in `gdb`.
 To load the debug symbols do:

 ```